Trombov/FutureNNAimbot/README.md

 ---
 1.Unable to load DLL 'x64\yolo_cpp_dll_gpu.dll'

-**Solution**: Unistall CUDA 10.1 and make sure that you install CUDA 10.0
+**Solution**: Uninstall CUDA 10.1 and make sure that you install CUDA 10.0